Construction Project Management MSc

 Applicants must have successfully completed a Level 8 Built Environment Programme or equivalent* with a minimum Second Class Honours Grade 2.

-Where an applicant has not completed a relevant Level 8 programme equivalence is assessed through the formal Recognition of Prior Learning (RPL) process used in Cork Institute of Technology.
+Where an applicant has not completed a relevant Level 8 programme equivalence is assessed through the formal Recognition of Prior Learning (RPL) process used in MTU Cork.

-Note: Delivery of this programme is subject to sufficient number of applicants.
+Delivery of this programme will run subject to sufficient student numbers.

 The learning experience involves a variety of modes, including classroom based lectures, individual and group project work, tutorials, seminars and presentations by visiting experts.
 A research dissertation is completed by each student during Semester 3.